 Did you get married?
 Have a baby?
 Changes in your family status can impact your benefit, or theirs.
-Changes to marital status can be submitted through MyCPG Accounts.
-Complete the Personal Information Change Form to add a child (under the age of 26).
+Changes can be submitted through MyCPG Accounts, or by completing the Personal Information Change Form.
 Find information on survivor's benefits and how marriage and divorce may impact your pension benefit at Survivor's Benefits.

 Report Errors and Changes Immediately

 Make changes to your through MyCPG Accounts.
 Simply log in and click “Personal Information”.